On the Trade-off between Redundancy and Local Coherence in Summarization: Related Work

 Finally, of special interest to this work are unsupervised approaches to summarization, an area not explored as much as its supervised counterpart given the availability of large summarization datasets nowadays \shortcite{hermann2015teaching,cohan2018discourse,narayan2019article}.
-On the one hand, abstractive approaches mostly rely on autoencoding strategies in order to reconstruct summaries from a topic-rich latent space \cite{yang2020ted}, a sequence of discrete latent variables \cite{baziotis2019seq3}, or from the mean representation of relevant content units \cite{chu2019meansum}.
-On the other hand, central to most extractive approaches is a weighted graph representation of the source document \cite{graphsumsurvey21} followed by sentence ranking based on node centrality, where edge weights are calculated by TF-IDF \cite{mihalcea2004textrank} or by finetuned, dedicated architectures \cite{zheng2019pacsum}.
+Central to most extractive approaches is a weighted graph representation of the source document \cite{graphsumsurvey21} followed by sentence ranking based on node centrality, where edge weights are calculated by TF-IDF \cite{mihalcea2004textrank} or by finetuned, dedicated architectures \cite{zheng2019pacsum}.
 Our work differs from this line of research in two aspects.
 First, content is organized in tree and graph structures where nodes are modeled as propositions instead of sentences or words.
 However, content selection is still performed at the sentence level.
 Second, the proposed node scoring strategy exploits cognitively-grounded properties of human memory structures.
-We demonstrate through extensive experiments that this scoring strategy performs on par with strong centrality-based baselines w.r.t\ automatic metrics, whilst ranking more coherent and less-redundant content units higher.
+We demonstrate through extensive experiments that this scoring strategy outperforms previously proposed systems that model sentence relevancy through centrality.